stacksimplify/aws-fargate-ecs-masterclass/07-Microservices-Deployment/README.md

         - NOTIFICATION_SERVICE_HOST=services.stacksimplify.com [or] ALB DNS Name
         - NOTIFICATION_SERVICE_PORT=80

+## Step-2: Allow Connections from ECS to RDS DB
+- Identify the ECS security group which we are going to use for User Management Service
+- Update the RDS Database security group inbound rules to allow connectivity for port 3306 from ECS Usermanagement security group.

-## Step-2: User Management Service - Create Service
+## Step-3: User Management Service - Create Service
 - **Configure Service**
     - Launch Type: Fargate
     - Task Definition: